 You will need definitions (see definition 1 below in section 2.1), theorems (theorem 1), general mathematics, algorithms (algorithm 1), and tables (table 2.1).
 Figures 2.1 and 3.1 show how to make a nice figure.
 See figure 2.2 for an example of TikZ-based diagram.
-Cross-referencing helps to keep the necessary parts of the narrative close - use references to the previous chapter with theory wherever it seems that the reader could have forgotten the required context.
-Conversely, it is useful to add a few references to theoretical chapters that point to the sections which use the developed theory, giving the reader easy access to motivating application examples.
+Cross-referencing helps a lot to keep the necessary parts of the narrative close - use references to the previous chapter with theory wherever it seems that the reader could have forgotten the required context.